Judd Trump marches into UK Championship quarter-finals

 “The first game I am really nervous, but when I know how I am playing on the table it just becomes easy for me.”

-Trump will face either Mark Selby or Barry Hawkins in the last eight.
+Trump will face Mark Selby in the last eight after his late-night last-frame win over Barry Hawkins.

-“I am full of confidence, but also the opposition hasn’t stood up to me, which sometimes I don’t really like because you get through too easy and you’re not pushed,” Trump said.
+“I am full of confidence, but also the opposition hasn’t stood up to me, which sometimes I don’t really like because you get through too easy and you’re not pushed,” Trump said before Selby’s match.

 “I know in the next game whoever I play, I am going to have to up my standard.”